HemalK1412/GameProgramming/Tutorials/Aim Trainer randomize target tutorial code.md

 ____________________________________________________________________________________________

-Another way of achieving the same result is if you know the dimensions where the objects are supposed to spawn.
+Another way of achieving the same result is you know the dimensions where the objects are supposed to spawn.
 This method does not require any setup for colliders.
 ```.cs
         Vector3 randomposition = new Vector3(Random.Range(-5, 5), Random.Range(2, 7), Random.Range(-5, 5));